 Conducting such operation during the capturing of a Programme may be regarded as a way to influence the decision process and provide an undue advantage to our Company.

 Despite a noble cause, the beneficiary may unsuspectedly misconduct or make use of corrupt practices which would impact our Company's reputation.

 The foundation could be fictitious and the funds allocated embezzled to other purpose.

-- Answer that you have to revert to your Company to study the opportunity. - Contact Ethics & Compliance which will perform further analysis and necessary due diligence on (i) the foundation's reputation, (ii) the reality of the charitable actions conducted by the considered organization and (iii) the identity of the ultimate beneficial owner, and (iv) check in particular if there is any link with the customer triggering any conflict of interest, potential kick-back, or influence on the decision-maker to the Programme in competition.
+- Answer that you have to revert to your Company to study the opportunity. - Contact Ethics & Compliance which will perform further analysis and necessary due diligence on (i) the foundation's reputation, - (ii) the reality of the charitable actions conducted by the considered organization, - (iii) the identity of the ultimate beneficial owner, and - (iv) check in particular if there is any link with the customer triggering any conflict of interest, potential kickback, or influence the decision-maker of the Programme in competition.

-- Even if in line with communication strategy any sponsor or charitable contribution shall be validated by Ethics & Compliance who ensures that these contributions are not a means for corruption. - Any contribution (in money or in kind) linked to a Programme during an on-going tender phase is excluded. - All charitable contribution, sponsorships and memberships shall be transparent, documented and subject to a contractual agreement.
+- Even if in line with communication strategy any charitable contributions, sponsorships or other initiatives shall be validated by Ethics & Compliance who ensures that these contributions are not a means for corruption. - Any contribution (in money or in kind) linked to a Programme during an on-going tender phase is forbidden. - All charitable contributions, sponsorships and other initiatives shall be transparent, documented and subject to a contractual agreement.